segment-boneyard/nightmare/Readme.md

 # Nightmare

-Nightmare is a high-level browser automation library.
+Nightmare is a high-level browser automation library from [Segment](https://segment.com).

-The goal is to expose just a few simple methods, and have an API that feels synchronous for each block of scripting, rather than deeply nested callbacks.
-It's designed for automating tasks across sites that don't have APIs.
+The goal is to expose a few simple methods that mimic user actions (like `goto`, `type` and `click`), with an API that feels synchronous for each block of scripting, rather than deeply nested callbacks.
+It was originally designed for automating tasks across sites that don't have APIs, but is most often used for UI testing and crawling.

 Under the covers it uses [Electron](http://electron.atom.io/), which is similar to [PhantomJS](http://phantomjs.org/) but roughly [2 times faster](https://github.com/segmentio/nightmare/issues/484#issuecomment-184519591) and more modern.